bg3mdo/pisdr_hat/README.md

   - Extra CM108 USB sound card for speaker and micphone

 To do list:
-  - Fix Linux kernal module for 24bit 96k sampling issue.
-  - Adding I Q offset compansation DAC driver and test
-  - Fix Quisk frequency offset issue
+  - Fix Quisk frequency offset issue, this is due to sound card crystal osc is not accurate.
+  - I Q need to be balanced, new HW design?